• Skip to primary navigation

 Instructions

-• In a saute pan over medium-low heat, add butter.
-When melted and hot, add onions and saute until caramelized and golden brown, about 20-25 minutes, stirring occasionally.
-If onions begin to stick to pan or dry out, reduce heat and add a splash of water to rehydrate onions.
+• In a sauté pan over medium-low heat, add butter.
+When melted and hot, add onions and cook until caramelized and golden brown, about 20-30 minutes, stirring occasionally.
+If onions begin to stick or dry out, reduce heat and add a splash of water to rehydrate onions.

 • Remove from heat and allow to cool to room temperature.

-• Cover and refrigerate for 2 hours prior to serving, to allow flavors to meld.
+• Cover and refrigerate for 2 hours prior to serving to allow flavors to meld.
+Serve cold with chips or fresh veggies.

 Equipment Recommendations